shailuyadav/terraform-zero-to-hero/README.md

-# Terraform Zero to Hero course by shailu
+# Terraform Zero to Hero course by shailu author chanhgge

 ## Day 1: Getting Started with Terraform